matthewberger/matthewberger.github.io/teaching/vis/fall2020/project/index.md

 For the project, there are a sequence of milestones that you must meet at their specified due dates.
 Unlike assignments, there will be **no credit** given to milestones that are submitted late.
 The milestones are intended to keep you on track for the project, to make sure that the choices you are making for the project are sound.
 Milestones for the project are:

+* **Project formation**
-* **Project team** and **Project proposal**
+* **Project proposal**
 * **Project prototype**
 * **Presentation and final project submission**

-## Team Formation and Project Proposal
+## Project Formation

 Each project will be comprised by a team of **2-3 students**.
 Undergraduate and graduate students may be within a single team, or separate teams, no distinction will be made.
-If there are extenuating circumstances and you would rather work by yourself for the project, please contact the instructor first.
+If there are extenuating circumstances and you would rather work by yourself for the project, please contact me first.

 You should maintain an Observable notebook for the project.
 The notebook will document all aspects of your project, and of course, the resulting visualization.
 You should make the notebook **shared**, so that I can view it, and all members of the team can collaborate on a single notebook, forking and merging as appropriate.
 If you are not comfortable working with shared notebooks then please let me know.

+Once you have formed your team, you should create the notebook, and provide the following information in your notebook (written in Markdown):

+* Project title
+* Team members
+* 1 paragraph description of your project.
+Characterize the problem domain that you are interested in.
+What problem do you intend to solve?
+No considerations need to be made regarding data, tasks, visualization decisions, etc..

+Please email me a link to your shared notebook.

+## Project Proposal

 The proposal will outline all aspects of the project, and should be the equivalent of a 4-5 page document.
 You should write the description as [Markdown](https://www.markdownguide.org/cheat-sheet/) in your notebook.
 The proposal should include: